PaperPlane01/equinox-backend/README.md

 with Spring Framework and ReactJS.

 ## Used frameworks and libraries
-1. Spring Framework (Core, AOP, MVC, Data, Security)
+1. Spring Framework (Core, AOP, MVC, Data, Security, WebSocket)
 2. Hibernate
 3. Mapstruct
 4. Lombok